 That’s it.
 Now, the reservable bandwidth is free for general use.
-It boosts the internet speed to a good extent.
+It boosts internet speed to a good extent.

-In Windows 10 there are many apps keep on running in the background, and they share your internet bandwidth as well.
-That slows down your internet connection to a bit.
+In Windows 10 there are many apps that keep on running in the background, and they share your internet bandwidth as well.
+That slows down your internet connection a bit.
 So, the solution is to turn off those background apps and save the bandwidth to get a faster internet connection.

 To do this, go to Setting.